BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 }
 ```

-Your task now is to put this into a loop over the returned video items, generating the entire playlist HTML - try it in the JS-Bin below:
+Your task now is to put this into a loop over the returned video items, generating the entire playlist HTML - try it in the CodePen below:

 <!-- @link, "url" : "https://rcrooks.jsbin.com/qarupo/5/edit?html,css,js,output", "text": "JavaScript Exercise - Generate the Playlist" -->